UntitledModGame/UntitledModGame.github.io/almost_done_cooking/2025_01_08_lessons_from_umg.md

 tags: [design, coding]
 ---

-Bunch of lessons and yapping after 3 years of working on UMG-engine.
+Bunch of lessons that I learned after 3 years of working on UMG-engine.

 <!--truncate-->